 If Things Go Wrong, You Have Plenty of Options

-While Fiverr is loaded with talented freelancers that won’t let you down, from time to time, you may encounter those that can’t deliver on their promises.
+While Fiverr is loaded with talented freelancers who won’t let you down, you may encounter those that can’t deliver on their promises from time to time.
 Thankfully, if you pay for a gig and the seller turns out to be unreliable, you have several different ways to deal with it.

 First, if a seller is late and unresponsive for 24 hours, you’re free to cancel the order and get a refund.
 If your freelancer delivers work that doesn’t meet the conditions that were agreed upon, you can turn to Fiverr’s Resolution Center and try to work things out.
 If you can’t come to an agreement with your seller, you can always turn to the Customer Support team to resolve things.

 Fiverr gives you another safety net, too.
 Once you mark your order as completed, your funds will enter a “pending” status for 14 days (7 days for Top-Rated sellers).
 During this time, if you’re unsatisfied with the service or finished product, you can make a dispute.
 Keep in mind that after this safety period, your payment will transfer completely to the freelancer.

 If you need a job done quickly, Fiverr could be the perfect solution.
 Most freelancers have turnaround times of 48 hours or less.
 Also, you usually have the option to pay a bit more to get your work done even faster.
 When you really need to get a project started as soon as possible, you can search for freelancers that are currently online and start the conversation immediately.